Procurement software

-Procurement software is a type of business software which helps to automate the organisational purchasing functions.
+Procurement software refers to a range of business software designed to streamline and automate purchasing processes for businesses and organizations.
+By managing information flows and transactions between procuring entities, suppliers, and partners, procurement software aims to cut costs, improve efficiency, and boost organizational performance.

 Software functions include issuing and evaluating tenders, raising and approving purchase orders, selecting and ordering the product or service, receiving and matching the invoice and order, and payment of invoices, enabling the procurement department to see everything that is ordered, ensure that nothing can be ordered without correct approvals, and secure the best value by combining several orders for the same type of good or even getting suppliers to bid for the business.
 A buying organisation's choice of software may be driven by the particular strengths offered by each individual system and the number of vendors available through them.
 A multinational or other large organization will use a shared procurement system to take advantage of economies of scale to drive down the cost of purchases.
 Whilst some services are available to purchase through automated systems, the key strength of these systems lies in the procurement of commodities that are much easier to standardize.

+History

+The market for procurement software emerged in the 1980s as Manufacturing Resource Planning (MRP) systems such as SAP, ASK and Oracle began incorporating modules for managing procure-to-pay processes.
+Early solutions focused largely on purchase orders, receiving and invoicing.
+As the market matured, more comprehensive sourcing, contract management, invoice automation, and spend analytics features were introduced.
+In the first internet boom, dedicated e-procurement software systems were available from companies like Ariba and Commerce One to automate the purchase requisition process by allowing users to browse online catalogs to view products and services from approved suppliers.